 When Should I Choose a Division 1 Proposal?

-There are numerous provisions in the BIA that may impact a Proposal filing, including some associated risks.
-For example, if a Proposal is not accepted by the creditors or approved by the court a deemed bankruptcy will occur.
+There are numerous provisions in the BIA that may impact a Proposal filing.
+These provisions are designed to provide accountability and transparency to your creditors.
+Once you start down the path of a NOI or Proposal, you must proceed to file a Proposal within the required time.
+If you do not, or if the Proposal is not accepted by your creditors in sufficient numbers or otherwise approved by the court, a deemed bankruptcy will occur.
 It’s important you discuss your restructuring options with a LIT before deciding to file for a Proposal.

 Crowe MacKay & Company follows the practices laid out by the Canadian Anti-Spam Legislation and respects the privacy concerns of our clients and contacts.